LGBTQ rights in Hong Kong: Discrimination protections

-The Hong Kong Bill of Rights Ordinance (香港人權法案條例; pinyin: Xiānggǎng Rénquán Fǎ'àn Tiáolì) (Note: Cantonese romanization: Hēunggóng Yàhnkyùhn Faaton Tìuhlaih) was utilized to struck down discrimination in the age of consent in the case of Leung TC William Roy v.
+The Hong Kong Bill of Rights Ordinance was utilised to strike down discrimination in the age of consent in the case of Leung TC William Roy v.
 Secretary for Justice (2005).
-However this does not protect against governmental discrimination in services and goods.
-Since the 1990s LGBT rights groups have lobbied the Legislative Council to enact civil rights laws that include sexual orientation, but without success.
+However, this does not protect against governmental discrimination in services and goods.
+Since the 1990s, LGBT rights groups have lobbied the Legislative Council to enact civil rights laws that include sexual orientation, but without success.

 In 1993, former legislator Anna Wu proposed an Equal Opportunities Bill through a private member's bill to outlaw discrimination on a variety of grounds, including sex, disability, age, race, and sexuality.
-Her effort didn't yield any result until 1995 when equal opportunities law was enacted.
-However, sexuality was not included in the passage of the bill.
+Her effort didn't yield any results until 1995 when the equal opportunities law was enacted.
+However, sexuality was not included in the final version of the bill that was passed.

 Political opposition tends to come from social conservatives, often with evangelical Christian ties, who view homosexuality and cross-dressing as signs of immorality.
 For example, after the court ruled against the unequal age of consent, former Chief Executive of Hong Kong Donald Tsang, a devout Catholic, publicly opposed the court's decision and fought for an appeal until 2006.
 However, most political parties and individual politicians have tended to avoid making public statements in favour of LGBT rights, although this has slowly begun to change.

-In 2010, Legislator Fernando Cheung, and former legislators Cyd Ho Sau-lan, Lo Wing-lok, and Reverend Fung Chi Wood, participated in public demonstration against homophobia.
+In 2010, legislator Fernando Cheung, and former legislators Cyd Ho Sau-lan, Lo Wing-lok, and Reverend Fung Chi Wood participated in public demonstration against homophobia.

-As of 2019, there are no laws against discrimination on the grounds of sexual orientation and gender identity in Hong Kong.
+As of 2026, there are no laws against discrimination on the grounds of sexual orientation and gender identity in Hong Kong.

 In 2016, efforts by the Equal Opportunities Commission to prompt the government to enact anti-discrimination legislation based on sexual orientation and gender identity failed.
 The commission made a proposal to the administration following a survey the same year, which found 55.7% of people in Hong Kong backed such protections.

 In June 2019, Ricky Chu Man-kin, head of the Equal Opportunities Commission says he intends to add anti-discrimination protections based on sexual orientation and gender identity to existing laws.
 He said his approach would involve inserting protections into existing laws rather than advocating for one overarching legislation, as in the past.
 He plans draft laws and fine-tune them after hearing the views of opposing parties before submitting them to the government.